StarAmbients/trybe-exercises/README.md

-# [Trybe] (in English)
+# [Trybe]

 This repository contains all the learning activities developed by _[Débora Schuch da Rosa](https://www.linkedin.com/in/deboraschuchdarosa/)_ while studying at [Trybe](https://www.betrybe.com /) :rocket:

-_"Trybe is a school of the future for anyone who wants to improve their life and build a successful career in technology, where people only pay when they get a good job."_
+_ "Trybe is a school of the future for anyone who wants to improve their life and build a successful career in technology, where people only pay when they get a good job."_

 The program has more than 1,500 hours of classroom and online classes, covers introduction to software development, front-end, back-end, computer science, software engineering, Agile methodologies and behavioral skills.